Dinokojt7/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats__movie_breakdowns/Bourne_Identity__2002.md

 ## 1. **Opening image `[1]`**

-Underwater, tilted shot of unconscious Bourne foating belly up in the sea.
+Underwater, tilted shot of unconscious Bourne floating belly up in the sea.
 The sea is storming.

 * Water might symbolize birth / rebirth.
 * Bourne the CIA Asset dies, and a new person in **bourne**.